Edward Litt Laman Blanchard: Later life

 In 1891 The Life and Reminiscences of E. L. Blanchard was published in two volumes.
 It was edited by Clement Scott and Cecil Howard and published by Hutchinson.
-The book has been described as "a memorial of arduous and incessant struggles and, until near the end, of miserable pay" and "a delightful picture of one of the kindest, most genial and lovable of Bohemians – a man with some of the charm of Charles Lamb".
+The memoir has been described as "a memorial of arduous and incessant struggles and, until near the end, of miserable pay" and "a delightful picture of one of the kindest, most genial and lovable of Bohemians – a man with some of the charm of Charles Lamb".

-Popular Culture
+Popular culture

 Words by Mr. Blanchard used for lyrics on IMSLP.

 Works

-Under nom de plume Francisco Frost.
+Under the nom de plume Francisco Frost: